SmingHub/Sming/docs/source/index.rst

 -  Simple and powerful hardware API wrappers
 -  Fast & user friendly development
 -  Work with GPIO in Arduino style
--  Compatible with standard Arduino libraries - use any popular hardware in few lines of code
+-  Compatible with standard :doc:`Arduino libraries <libraries/index>` - use any popular hardware in few lines of code
 -  Integrated boot loader :component-esp8266:`rboot`
    with support for 1MB ROMs, OTA firmware updating and ROM switching
 -  Built-in file system: :component:`spiffs`